Did you realise that having effective change management produces a 6 times greater likelihood of achieving project outcomes?

 (Prosci 2016 Benchmark Data).

 Programmes and projects mean change, at the organisational, team and individual level.
 Change is typically neither entirely ‘good’ or ‘bad’: for one person the change may be a great opportunity whilst for another it may be perceived as negative.
-Change may be embraced at one level but resisted at another.
+Change management may be embraced at one level but resisted at another.

 Yet it is not necessarily the change itself that is resisted, but rather the perceived loss of power, direction, competence or even overall job security.